How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Results

+We identified 50 eligible RCTs, including 38 from Dryad, 2 from Harvard Dataverse, 2 from Zenodo, and 8 from the R CRAN repository.
+These trials comprised 29,094 participants and 574 treatment-outcome comparisons, of which 445 involved continuous outcomes and 129 involved binary outcomes.

-We assembled individual-level data from 50 randomized clinical trials sourced from multiple public repositories.
-These trials span diverse therapeutic areas, cover a broad range of sample sizes, were predominantly conducted within the past 15 years, and have been widely cited in the literature (Figure \ref{fig:pipepline}A).
-Trial-level details are provided in Supplementary Table 1, and data collection and preprocessing procedures are described in the Methods.
+Figure~\ref{fig:data-char} summarizes the characteristics of the curated dataset.
+The included trials span a wide range of therapeutic areas and sample sizes, were predominantly conducted within the past 15 years, and have been widely cited in the literature, indicating that the dataset reflects contemporary and clinically relevant trial settings.
+Trial-level details are provided in Supplementary Table 1.